Can an RV Qualify as a Home Office?

 Watch out for claiming the home office deduction with small living spaces.

 The couple operated a consulting business together.
-They had a home in Illinois, but spent half of 2005 and all of 2006 travelling in their RV.
-They worked at their business while they travelled.
+They had a home in Illinois but spent half of 2005 and all of 2006 traveling in their RV.
+They worked at their business while they traveled.
 They claimed a home office deduction of almost $6,000 for 2005 and over $9,000 for 2006.
-The IRS denied both deductions and the tax court agreed.
+The IRS denied both deductions, and the tax court agreed.

 Talk to a Tax Attorney